-Goodwill: Goodwill represents the excess of fair market value over total equity based on management's valuation in accordance with the FASB Accounting Standards Codification, Intangibles-Goodwill and Other.
+Goodwill: Goodwill represents the excess of fair market value over total equity based on management's valuation in accordance with ASC, Intangibles-Goodwill and Other.
 Impairment analysis will be performed when a triggering event occurs.
-Enterprises did not recognize any impairment loss related to goodwill during the year ended December 31, 2018.
+The Foundation did not recognize any impairment loss related to goodwill for the years ended December 31, 2019 and 2018.

-Collections: The Foundation does not include either the cost or the value of its collections in the consolidated statement of financial position, nor does it recognize gifts of collection items as revenues.
+Collections: The Foundation does not include either the cost or the value of its collections in the consolidated statements of financial position, nor does it recognize gifts of collection items as revenues.
 Purchases of collection items are recorded as decreases in net assets without donor restrictions in the year in which the items are acquired and proceeds from deaccessions or insurance recoveries are reflected as increases in net assets without donor restrictions (see Note 8).

 Accounts payable and accrued expenses: The Foundation records accounts payable and accrued expenses at cost.
-At December 31, 2018, accounts payable and accrued expenses are primarily comprised of accounts payable and accrued expense of \$12,279,125, accrued payroll, accrued vacation and related payroll taxes and withholdings of \$2,140,735 and property taxes of \$4,948,761.
+As of December 31, 2019 and 2018, accounts payable and accrued expenses are primarily comprised of accounts payable and accrued expense of \$12,907,379 and \$12,279,125; accrued payroll, accrued vacation; and related payroll taxes and withholdings of \$2,717,744 and \$2,140,735; and property taxes of \$0 and \$4,948,761, respectively.

 Grants and scholarships payable, net: Grants and scholarships payable represent unconditional amounts awarded, but not yet paid, to various not-for-profit organizations to assist with funding of general operations or special programs and scholarships payable to (or for the benefit of) students.
 Grants and scholarships to be paid after one year are discounted to net present value.
-Grants and scholarships contingent upon the occurrence of a specified and uncertain event are not recognized until the conditions on which they depend are substantially met (see Note 9).
+Grants and scholarships contingent upon the occurrence of a specified and uncertain event are not recognized until the conditions on which they depend are met (see Note 9).

-Deferred revenue: Deferred revenue includes rent collected from tenants prior to the period in which it is earned.
-Proceeds received from advance ticket sales and gift certificates are also recorded as deferred revenue.
+Deferred revenue: Deferred revenue includes rent collected from tenants prior to the period in which it is earned, advance ticket sales and gift certificates.

 Charitable gift annuities payable: Charitable gift annuities payable represents amounts due to annuitants under agreements with the Foundation.
 Assets received are available for immediate use by the Foundation, and annual benefits are paid from Foundation assets and distributed to third-party beneficiaries over the term of the agreement.
 The liability is established based on life expectancy assumptions and the present value of the payments to be made.
-The liability is recalculated annually using the historical discount rate (see Note 6) based on changes in life expectancy and payments made.
+The liability is recalculated annually using the historical discount rate based on changes in life expectancy and payments made (see Note 6).

 Other liabilities: Other liabilities are long-term obligations and are recorded at cost.
-At December 31, 2018, other liabilities include tenant deposits of \$531,707 and deferred rental expense of \$196,527.
+As of December 31, 2019 and 2018, other liabilities include tenant deposits of \$568,847 and \$531,707, and deferred rental expense of \$157,624 and \$196,527, respectively.

 Long-term debt: Direct costs incurred in connection with obtaining the notes payable are capitalized and amortized over the term of the related indebtedness.
-As of December 31, 2018, deferred financing costs netted against long-term debt totaled \$1,150,813, which are recorded net of accumulated amortization of \$212,407.
+As of December 31, 2019 and 2018, deferred financing costs netted against long-term debt totaled \$947,227 and \$1,150,813, which are recorded net of accumulated amortization of \$270,635 and \$212,407, respectively.